-- 30 3.1.6.2.3 Mechanical and Manual Fuels Reduction - 31 By using mechanical and manual treatments near wildland urban interface areas and park infra- - 32 structure on approximately 600 acres per decade (combined machine projects and manual - handpile projects), there will be a reduction in hazardous fuels to create and maintain - defensible space and fuel breaks.
-This would also result in lower intensity ground fires, further - protecting and maintaining native wildlife species and their habitat.
-Temporary displacement or - disturbance to wildlife species within and near the treatment areas would occur during - 37 equipment use and field crew's operational periods.
-Wildlife would quickly re-colonize the - area once the field crews left and therefore the impacts are not consequential.
-These projects - 39 are planned with park resource staff and will implement mitigation and best management - 40 practices listed in Appendix 2 as well as new mitigation measures as they become known. - Negative effects on wildlife due to mechanical/manual fuels reduction operations are expected - 42 to be minimal, and the long-term benefits to species through habitat improvements are expected - 43 to be beneficial.
+3.1.6.2.3 Mechanical and Manual Fuels Reduction

+By using mechanical and manual treatments near wildland urban interface areas and park infrastructure on approximately 800 acres per decade (combined machine projects and manual projects), there will be a reduction in hazardous fuels to create and maintain defensible space and fuel breaks.
+This would also result in lower intensity ground fires, further protecting and maintaining native wildlife species and their habitat.
+Temporary displacement or disturbance to wildlife species within and near the treatment areas would occur during equipment use and field crew's operational periods.
+Wildlife would quickly re-colonize the area once the field crews left and therefore the impacts are not consequential.
+These projects are planned with park resource staff and will implement mitigation and best management practices listed in Appendix 2 as well as new mitigation measures as they become known.
+Negative effects on wildlife due to mechanical/manual fuels reduction operations are expected to be minimal, and the long-term benefits to species through habitat improvements are expected to be beneficial.

-- 1 3.1.6.2.4 Herbicide Use - 2 Targeted herbicide application as a follow up treatment to control invasive species plants on - 3 fire management operational sites, such as foliar application to specific basal or foliar plant - 4 areas, would minimize chances for overspray and applying to non-target plants.
-Thus, - 5 mitigation measures, limited use, low-volume application of herbicide to specific basal or foliar - 6 plant areas, and following all labels would minimize chances for overspray and impacting non- - 7 target plants, benefiting wildlife species that utilize native plants.
-In addition, herbicides - 8 commonly used for vegetation management have been designed to target biochemical - 9 processes unique to plants and have low levels of direct toxicity or risk to wildlife and fish - when used in accordance with label specifications (Tatum 2004).
-Herbicides commonly used - for vegetation management also degrade quickly upon entering the environment and are neither - persistent nor bioaccumulate (Tatum 2004).
+Targeted herbicide application as a follow up treatment to control invasive species plants on fire management operational sites, such as foliar application to specific basal or foliar plant areas, would minimize chances for overspray and applying to non-target plants.
+Thus, mitigation measures, limited use, low-volume application of herbicide to specific basal or foliar plant areas, and following all labels would minimize chances for overspray and impacting non-target plants, benefiting wildlife species that utilize native plants.
+In addition, herbicides commonly used for vegetation management have been designed to target biochemical processes unique to plants and have low levels of direct toxicity or risk to wildlife and fish when used in accordance with label specifications (Tatum 2004).
+Herbicides commonly used for vegetation management also degrade quickly upon entering the environment and are neither persistent nor bioaccumulate (Tatum 2004).